zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[mortennobel / cpp-cheatsheet](https://github.com/mortennobel/cpp-cheatsheet) - Modern C++ Cheatsheet
 ## All language

+* 【2025-10-06】[aandrew-me / ytDownloader](https://github.com/aandrew-me/ytDownloader) - Desktop App for downloading Videos and Audios from hundreds of sites
 * 【2025-10-05】[paaatrick / playball](https://github.com/paaatrick/playball) - Watch MLB games from the comfort of your own terminal
 * 【2025-10-05】[glide-browser / glide](https://github.com/glide-browser/glide) - An extensible and keyboard-focused web browser
 * 【2025-10-04】[microsoft / agent-framework](https://github.com/microsoft/agent-framework) - A framework for building, orchestrating and deploying AI agents and multi-agent workflows with support for Python and .NET.